programmingmentor/2025-ai-dev-done-right/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: /dou-first-slide-bg.png
 # some information about your slides (markdown enabled)
-title: Cursor, Windsurf, Copilot, Cline — найкращі практики розробки з AI
+title: Cursor, Windsurf, Copilot, Cline — best practices for development with AI
 info: |
-  ## Виступ для ДОУ
+  ## Presentation for DOU

 # apply unocss classes to the current slide
 # class: text-center  <-- Removing default text-center for more control